 Undersea volcano eruption in Tonga was a "once-in-a-lifetime event" that could warm Earth's surface, scientists say

-Undersea volcano eruption in Tonga was a "once-in-a-lifetime event" that could warm Earth's surface, scientists sayget the free app

 When an undersea volcano erupted in Tonga in January, its watery blast was huge and unusual — and scientists are still trying to understand its impacts.